python-attrs/attrs/docs/why.rst

 `characteristic <https://characteristic.readthedocs.org/en/stable/>`_ is a very similar and fairly popular project of mine.
 So why the self-fork?
-Basically after nearly a year of usage I ran into annoyances and regretted certain decision I made early-on to make too many people happy.
+Basically after nearly a year of usage I ran into annoyances and regretted certain decisions I made early-on to make too many people happy.
 In the end, *I* wasn't happy using it anymore.

 So I learned my lesson and ``attrs`` is the result of that.